 This post is also available in: Français

-Applications for the SBW Berlin scholarships program are now accepted for the 2022-2023 academic year to study in Germany.
+Applications for the SBW Berlin scholarships program are now accepted to study in Germany.

 The SBW Berlin scholarship program supports financially disadvantaged young people from abroad and will award scholarships for bachelor’s or master’s programs in Berlin or Potsdam.